theboxahaan/pipelines/README.md

 <img src="https://user-images.githubusercontent.com/32961084/119838474-11e55400-bf21-11eb-89d3-22108b0f4af0.png" width=46% align=right>

 ## What is it ?
-`pipelines` is a library to help server developers create async processing pipelines quickly and effortlessly.
+`pipelines` is a library for webapp developers to help them create async processing pipelines quickly and effortlessly.
 The motivation being -
-> *"The developer should only be worried about defining coroutines that **DO** the actual processing"*
+> *"The dev should only be worried about defining coroutines that **DO** the actual processing"*

 ## How does it work ?
 > *The central idea behind `pipelines` is -* ***a series of producer-consumer relationships between connected nodes***